tansuasici/tansuasici/README.md

 ## Tansu Aşıcı

-I'm a software engineer and PhD candidate from İzmir, Türkiye.
-I've been building software since 2014 and currently researching AI agents.

-I work across the full stack with .NET, Next.js, and Flutter — from enterprise apps and B2B e-commerce to mobile.
-I've led frontend and mobile teams, and I love turning side ideas into real products.

-My PhD at Ege University focuses on Agentic AI, LLM Agents, and Multi-Agent Systems.
-During my master's, I worked on TÜBİTAK-funded projects in Model Driven Engineering and Domain Specific Languages.
+I'm a software engineer and PhD candidate in Computer Science from İzmir, Türkiye — passionate about building things that work and researching what's next.
+I've been building software since 2014 — from information systems and enterprise apps to leading a frontend and mobile team delivering web and mobile products.
+Beyond work, I love turning rough ideas into working side projects — it keeps me curious and sharp.
+On the research side, my PhD focuses on Agentic AI, LLM Agents, and Multi-Agent Systems, exploring how to build smarter, more autonomous software.
+When I'm not coding, you'll find me diving into books, collecting interesting things across the web, and capturing moments.
+I’m always open to exploring new opportunities and collaborations.

 Some of my side projects: